njuRS/SARN-Method/README.md

 |*histCountThreshold*  |a pixel count threshold to stretch image pixel values, default = 1000|
 |*Smooth (optional)*  |used for denoise algorithm.
 Because denoise algorithm is too slow and scale dependent, is abandoned for large images,  default = 0.7|

-**You can add your customized sensor (image) easily.
-The only requirement is to reset the band pass frequency based on the spatial resolution of your input image.**

 - Click **run**.

 If you see these commands in the command window, the river detection code is running successfully.